DIY | Temporary Art Tattoo

 I have been brainstorming so much on what I would like to have as a temporary tattoo, to show you how great this technique is.
 And I decided on using my most favorite inspirational archive: the Rijksmuseum website.
 I already used this source for my shoe restyle DIY a few months back, and I felt it would be perfect for this project as well. the Rijksmuseum is a museum in Amsterdam that also lets you explore their archives online and you can download the high ress images for free!

 I went for a beautiful bouquet that I applied on my back.
-What kind of image would you choose and where would you wear it?
+What kind of temporary tattoo would you choose and where would you wear it?
 Let me know!

 Tattoo Transfer Paper Pack (I bought mine at paperspecials) | Laser printer | Scissors